qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/expression.rst

-   "pole_of_inaccessibility", "Calculates the approximate pole of inaccessibility for a surface, which is the most distant internal point from the boundary of the surface (see also :ref:`qgispoleofinaccessibility`)" "project", "Returns a point projected from a start point using a distance and bearing (azimuth) in radians (see also :ref:`qgisprojectpointcartesian`)" "relate", "Tests or returns the Dimensional Extended 9 Intersection Model (DE-9IM) representation of the relationship between two geometries" "reverse", "Reverses the direction of a line string by reversing the order of its
+   "pole_of_inaccessibility", "Calculates the approximate pole of inaccessibility for a surface, which is the most distant internal point from the boundary of the surface (see also :ref:`qgispoleofinaccessibility`)" "project", "Returns a point projected from a start point using a distance, a bearing (azimuth) and an elevation in radians (see also :ref:`qgisprojectpointcartesian`)" "relate", "Tests or returns the Dimensional Extended 9 Intersection Model (DE-9IM) representation of the relationship between two geometries" "reverse", "Reverses the direction of a line string by reversing the order of its